Budag Nasirov

-Budag Nasirov (Budaq Nəsirov); born 15 July 1996) is an Azerbaijani football midfielder who plays for Sporting Lisbon.
+Budag Nasirov (Budaq Nəsirov); born 15 July 1996) is an Azerbaijani football midfielder.

 Career

 Club

 On 25 July 2016, Nasirov signed a contract with Sporting CP, which can be extended to a five-year term.

 Nasirov made his LigaPro debut for Sporting B on 20 August 2016 against Fafe.
 He scored his first goal for Sporting B in the LigaPro match against Olhanense in a 2–2 home draw on 29 October 2016.

 On 10 August 2018, Zira announced the signing of Nasirov on a season-long loan deal.

+On 10 July 2023, Turan Tovuz announced the signing of Nasirov to a three-year contract.

+In November 2024, it was reported that he joined Naftalan FK competing in the Azerbaijan Regional League.

 International

 On 26 May 2016 Nasirov made his senior international debut for Azerbaijan in a friendly match against Andorra.